jdillard/personal-site/source/_posts/2025-05-03-deploy-docs-as-code-at-scale.md

 published: true
 popularity: 17
 comment_issue_id: 10
-type: sphinx
+type: ssg
 categories:
   - docs-as-code
 ---

-In a world where code and documentation are increasingly intertwined, docs-as-code workflows empower teams to treat documentation with the same rigor as source code.
-One important piece of this approach is deploying versioned documentation in a way that’s both developer-friendly as well as easy to automate and maintain.
+In a world where code and documentation are increasingly intertwined, docs-as-code workflows empower multiple teams to treat documentation with the same rigor as source code.
+One important piece of this approach is deploying versioned documentation in a way that’s both developer-friendly as well as easy to automate, adapt, and maintain.

-In this post, I’ll walk through a URL schema that is the foundation of a file layout strategy to deploy docs-as-code websites in a scalable, organized, and git-aware way.
+In this post, I’ll walk through a URL schema that lays the foundation for a file layout strategy to deploy docs-as-code websites in a scalable, organized, and git-aware way.

+With a single customized theme across all projects, it is possible to provide a seamless documentation experience involving several teams and projects.

 ## Breaking down the URL schema